williamgilpin/howto/osx_bugs.md

 This advice was taken from [Stackexchange](http://apple.stackexchange.com/questions/243559/sometimes-mac-doesnt-recognise-my-external-hard-drive)

-Other advice is to just leave it alone for 15-30 minutes while OSX figures out what's going on.
-This advice is from [this Stackexchange thread](http://superuser.com/questions/432831/mac-finder-wd-my-passport-wont-mount)
+Another option is to just leave the disk alone for 15-30 minutes while macOS figures out what's going on.
+See discussion [here](http://superuser.com/questions/432831/mac-finder-wd-my-passport-wont-mount)

 ## An external hard drive will not mount, even after proper ejection

 I have encountered this issues with Western Digital drives containing Time Machine backups.
-It may be related to when Spotlight is re-indexing my computer.
+It may be related to when Spotlight is re-indexing the  computer.
 In terminal, type:

 	diskutil list